pantuza/panfiles/README.md

 ### Description

-    Configuration files of environment, bash settings and development tools. consists in define a setup to start writing code with some useful changes inside the files of the development tools
+        Configuration files of environment, bash settings and development tools.
+    Consists in define a setup to start writing code with some useful changes inside the files of the development tools

 ### Programs